Hyperbolic monopoles with continuous symmetries: Abstract

 \section{Abstract}

-{We classify hyperbolic monopoles with continuous symmetries and find a Structure Theorem generating all those with spherically symmetry.
-In doing so, we reduce the problem of finding spherically symmetric hyperbolic monopoles to a problem in Representation Theory.
+{We provide a framework to classify hyperbolic monopoles with continuous symmetries and find a Structure Theorem, greatly simplifying the construction of all those with spherically symmetry.
+In doing so, we reduce the problem of finding spherically symmetric hyperbolic monopoles to a problem in representation theory.
 Additionally, we determine constraints on the structure groups of such monopoles.
-Using these results, we construct novel spherically symmetric $\mathrm{Sp}(n)$ hyperbolic monopoles.}
+Using these results, we construct novel spherically symmetric $\mathrm{Sp}(n)$ hyperbolic monopoles.} \keywords{hyperbolic monopoles, monopoles, symmetry, representation theory}